Guides

 The KMC, explained in plain English

 Straight answers to the things that trip up American families in the Kaiserslautern Military Community — the rules German offices only write in German, and the details Facebook gets wrong.
 Each guide is checked against official sources and dated, so you know it is current.
+Written to the same standard as the Boris app, by the same person.

 -